ehc-io/bot-demos/README.md

 **BOT-DEMO**

-This is the source code for a container image with Ubuntu 20.04 install and  Xfce4, inlcuding several libraries commonly used for webscraping:
+This is the source code for a container image with Ubuntu 20.04 install and  Xfce4, including several libraries commonly used for webscraping:

 - Selenium
 - bs4